TrueLunacy/HolostreetsLatex/README.md

 All of these packages are available on CTAN and are included in the default Arch Linux TeX live distribution.

 Certain fonts must be acquired.
-The Shadowrun and Decker font is used for main text and can be acquired [here](https://rpg.divnull.com/srun/fonts.html).
-The Creato Display font is used for tables, and can be acquired [here](https://www.dafont.com/creato-display.font).
-The Mustica Pro font is used for headings, and can be acquired [here](https://www.dafont.com/mustica-pro.font).
+The Shadowrun and Decker fonts are used for main text and can be acquired [here](https://rpg.divnull.com/srun/fonts.html).
+If you are using `font-6e`, which is also the default option if no alternative font option is specified, the Creato Display font is used for tables, which can be acquired [here](https://www.dafont.com/creato-display.font), and the Mustica Pro font is used for headings, which can be acquired [here](https://www.dafont.com/mustica-pro.font).
+If you are using `font-5e`, the Univers Condensed Bold font is used for tables, which comes with Windows by default and can also be acquired [here](https://font.download/font/univers-condensed), and the Squares Bold font is used for headings, which can be acquired [here](https://www.1001fonts.com/squares-bold-font.html).

 ## Assets
 This project uses assets from the Holostreets Shadowrun [Editions Logo Pack](https://drivethrurpg.com/product/433897/shadowrun-holostreets-shadowrun-editions-logo-pack), and the Shadowrun [Single Page Template](https://drivethrurpg.com/product/431512/shadowrun-holostreets-single-page-template).
 Some of these assets have been modified.